smucclaw/documentation/index.rst

       :link: docs/links-returning-users
       :link-type: doc

-      Find out how to export L4, learn its keywords, and its semantic specification.
+      Find out how to export L4, learn its keywords, and its semantics.

 .. grid:: 3